Eddie Lee Sexton: Fugitives

 Pixie told Joel the boy died of Sudden Infant Death Syndrome (SIDS), but Joel was suspicious.
-On November 30, 1993, Joel and Pixie visited the University of Tampa’s library, where librarian Gail Novak assisted him in finding information about SIDS.
-Eddie entered the library, furious that Joel and Pixie had visited without his permission.
-Novak would later testify that she saw Eddie assault Joel and Pixie in the library, and that she overheard an argument between father and daughter.
-When Pixie said that Joel was heartbroken over Skipper's death and wanted to go back to Ohio, Eddie replied that the only way Joel would return to Ohio was as a corpse.
+On November 30, 1993, Joel and Pixie visited the University of Tampa’s library, where librarian Gail Novak helped him find information about SIDS.
+Eddie entered the library, furious that Joel and Pixie were there without his permission.
+Novak would later testify that she saw Eddie assault Joel and Pixie in the library and overheard an argument between father and daughter: When Pixie said that Joel was heartbroken over Skipper's death and wanted to go back to Ohio, Eddie replied that the only way Joel would return to Ohio was as a corpse.
 Novak reported the incident to campus police, who dismissed it as a prank.

 At Little Manatee State Park, the Sextons made the acquaintance of Ray Hesser, who had recently retired after selling his business and was traveling cross-country by himself in a luxurious motor home.
 Eddie and his children began a scheme to use Pixie to seduce Hesser, hoping to eventually kill the man, drain his bank accounts, and steal his vehicle.
 Initially friendly towards the Sextons, Hesser gradually grew suspicious and parted ways with them by lying about his travel plans specifically to avoid them.

 Eddie trained his hulking adult son Willie to use a garotte in preparation for murdering Joel.
 Willie strangled 24-year-old Joel to death sometime between Thanksgiving and Christmas 1993.
 They buried Joel's body in the swamp not far from Skipper's grave.